mharen/mharen.github.io/blog/2010/2010-03-generating-super-shiny-hopefully-secure.md

 title: Generating Super Shiny, Hopefully Secure Tokens
 ---

-<p>I’ve been told that these programming posts are not interesting or funny.
-For those that have no interest in programming, I offer the following joke:</p>
+I’ve been told that these programming posts are not interesting or funny.
+For those that have no interest in programming, I offer the following joke:
 <blockquote>

-<p>“My friend had a burrito.
+“My friend had a burrito.
 The next day he said, ‘That burrito did not agree with me.’
 I was like, ‘Was the disagreement over whether or not you’d have diarrhea?
-Let me guess who won.’” –<a href="http://www.demetrimartin.com/">Demetri Martin</a> (<a href="http://captainpinhead.wordpress.com/2006/10/01/demetri-martin-quotes/">via</a>)</p>
+Let me guess who won.’” –<a href="http://www.demetrimartin.com/">Demetri Martin</a> (<a href="http://captainpinhead.wordpress.com/2006/10/01/demetri-martin-quotes/">via</a>)
 </blockquote>

-<p>Now would be a good time for you to stop reading.</p>  <hr />
+Now would be a good time for you to stop reading.  <hr />

-<p>I was working on a little security related code today which required the generation of unique and random tokens.
-I’m always nervous working with crypto because it’s so easy to fail. </p>
+I was working on a little security related code today which required the generation of unique and random tokens.
+I’m always nervous working with crypto because it’s so easy to fail.

-<p>But here I am, ready to fail.</p>
+But here I am, ready to fail.

-<p>So like I said, I need to create a bunch of tokens—blocks of text or numbers.
+So like I said, I need to create a bunch of tokens—blocks of text or numbers.
 They can’t be easily guessed and need to be unique.
-Let’s see if I can’t screw this up.</p>  <pre class="csharpcode">        <span class="rem">/// &lt;summary&gt;</span>
+Let’s see if I can’t screw this up.  <pre class="csharpcode">        <span class="rem">/// &lt;summary&gt;</span>
         <span class="rem">/// Generate a decently long string o random characters, suitable for tokens</span>
         <span class="rem">/// &lt;/summary&gt;</span>
         <span class="rem">/// &lt;returns&gt;a string of gobbledygook&lt;/returns&gt;</span>